An elbow fracture is a break in one or more of the bones that make up the elbow joint. The bones in the elbow joint are:

 Canadian Orthopaedic Association

 Elbow fractures in children.
-American Academy of Orthopaedic Surgeons website.
+Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00037.
-Updated October 2007.
-Accessed July 28, 2008.
+Updated October 2014.
+Accessed August 30, 2017.

 Elbow (olecranon) fractures.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00503.
 Updated November 2016.
 Accessed August 30, 2017.

 What are ways to prevent falls and related fractures?
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: http://www.niams.nih.gov/Health_Info/Bone/Osteoporosis/Fracture/prevent_falls_ff.asp.
 Updated November 2104.
 Accessed August 30, 2017.

 Last reviewed August 2017 by EBSCO Medical Review Board Warren A. Bodine, DO, CAQSM Last Updated: 9/23/2014